-There are a wide range of possible reasons why people stop browsing.
+There is a wide range of possible reasons why people stop browsing.
 While some weren’t ready to buy in the first place, others may not have actually found the right item they were looking for.

 If the browser is still thinking of buying the original item they were viewing, they still have that option.
 However, a browse abandonment email is also a great opportunity to showcase alternative (or additional – known as cross-selling) personalized recommendations within the same product category.

 We also suggest adding star ratings next to recommended products.
 Most shoppers take ratings into high consideration when contemplating purchases, so feel free to showcase when other customers were satisfied with their own purchases.
 This is known as “social proof,” which can be incredibly powerful.